-- Justice Frost (joined by Justice Guzman) adopted a narrow test that distributions of income from a testimentary trust are community property only if the beneficiary has a present possessory right to part of the corpus.
+- On rehearing, Justice Frost (joined by Justice Guzman) adopted a narrow test that distributions of income from a testamentary trust are community property only if the beneficiary has a present possessory right to part of the corpus.
 Chief Justice Hedges adopted a broader rule that the distributed income is community property if the beneficiary has an interest in trust corpus. - Justice Frost believed that the husband did not receive distributions of corpus.
-Chief Justice Hedges believe that principal payments on the trust notes were deposited into the husband's person accounts, but improperly, so that they were not truly distributions. - Professor Johanson's argument that the HEMS standard was violated appears to have won over Chief Justice Hedges, even absent evidence on the point. - Both final Opinions noted that husband was not the remainder beneficiary of either trust.
-That probably would not have mattered under Justice Frost's "present possessory right to part of the corpus" test, but it may have mattered under Chief Justice Hedges' "interest in the trust corpus" test.

-- Justice Frost's view was dictated by the unambiguous language of the two trust instuments.
+Chief Justice Hedges believe that principal payments on the trust notes were deposited into the husband's person accounts, but improperly, so that they were not truly distributions. - Professor Johanson's argument that the HEMS standard was violated appears to have won over Chief Justice Hedges, even absent evidence on the point. - Both final Opinions on rehearing noted that husband was not the remainder beneficiary of either trust.
+That probably would not have mattered under Justice Frost's "present possessory right to part of the corpus" test, but it may have mattered under Chief Justice Hedges' "interest in the trust corpus" test. - Justice Frost's view was dictated by the unambiguous language of the two trust instruments.
 Chief Justice Hedges' view was influenced by the facts, particularly (initially) that the husband deposited both principal and interest payments on the promissory notes in his personal account, reported the income on his personal tax return, and listed trust property on his personal financial statement.
-In the end however, the absence of evidence that the HEMS standard had been respected was - put the burden on the husband to prove that he had violated his duties as trustee owed to the remainder beneficiaries.
-Justice Frost accepted the view that income on trust corpus held pursuant to a testamentary trust, when distributed, is received by the beneficiary as a gift or inheritance.
+In the end however, the absence of evidence that the HEMS standard had been respected was treated by Chief Justice Hedges as an indication that the HEMS standard had been violated.
+This is an interesting assumption; one could argue that the presumption of community would have put the burden on the husband to prove that he had violated his duties as trustee owed to the remainder beneficiaries.